High Bounce Rate Isn’t Good News

 4. Not Mobile-Friendly

 Nowadays, a lot of users are using mobile phones to browse online.
-If they see your images and texts are too small, they might leave it immediately exit it and find another one.
+If they see your images and texts are too small, they might immediately exit it and find another one.
 One that doesn’t require them to pinch and zoom.

 5. No Call to Action